Pattern Fills Add-in: Conversation with John Wilson

 John: While answering questions on the PowerPoint newsgroup I noticed a fair number of questions about how to use pattern fills in PowerPoint 2007.
 The most usual answer was to create a texture fill that mimicked the old pattern fills and for a while this was my solution also.
 However it isn’t totally satisfactory and even if you create the fills carefully the final product isn’t really the same.

-In-house, we were using VBA to create the fills but VBA code is a little scary for many users, and we didn’t have the knowledge to at that time to create a ribbon tab or group in PowerPoint 2007 to make the code simple to use.
-When I read an article by Eric Patterson I realized that it would be easy to adapt his Excel Ribbon to PowerPoint and Pattern Fills was a reality!
+In-house, we were using VBA to create the fills but VBA code is a little scary for many users, and we didn’t have the knowledge at that time to create a Ribbon tab or group in PowerPoint 2007 to make the code simple to use.
+When I read an article by Eric Patterson, I realized that it would be easy to adapt his Excel Ribbon to PowerPoint, and Pattern Fills was a reality!

 It’s a totally free add in and available on our site.